 - Exercises.
 The Frontline Gastroenterology report explains that speech therapy exercises may help relieve tension in the throat.

-Globus sensation may be annoying, but rest assured, it is not life threatening and can be managed quite successfully with appropriate medical guidance.
+Globus sensation may be irritating but rest assured, it's not life threatening and can be successfully managed with the appropriate medical guidance.